Funding the Nation's Surface Transportation System

 Congress and the administration need to agree on a long-term plan for funding surface transportation.
 Continuing to augment the Highway Trust Fund with general revenues may not be sustainable, given competing demands and the federal government’s fiscal challenges.
 A sustainable solution would balance revenues to and spending from the Highway Trust Fund.
-New revenues from users can come only from taxes and fees; ultimately, major changes in transportation spending, in revenues, or in both, will be needed to bring the two into balance.
+New revenues from users can come only from taxes and fees; ultimately, major changes in transportation spending or in revenues, or in both, will be needed to bring the two into balance.